FreeDownloadableRAM/EnginesMidterm/README.md

 Youtube Video Link:

 Goal is to make 2 DLLs, one that changes nothing, the other changing jump and movement speed.

+DLL implementation is learnt and used from Laboratory 3 in Game Engines Design Class